enveloophq/enveloop-js/README.md

 # Enveloop

-enveloop-ruby is a ruby wrapper for the Enveloop API.
+enveloop-js is a node wrapper for the Enveloop API.
 It allows easy use of the API to send messages.

 ## Installation